Lord-in-waiting: Non-political appointments

 Alongside the political appointees two non-political lords-in-waiting are always appointed, at the personal discretion of the sovereign (distinguished from their political counterparts by the designation 'Personal Lord in Waiting').

 Those currently serving in this capacity are:

 Additional appointments

 Any additional appointees are termed extra lords or baronesses-in-waiting.

 Those currently serving in this capacity are:

 Permanent lords-in-waiting

 Permanent lords-in-waiting are retired senior officials of the Royal Household.
-Those serving in this capacity include:
+Those serving in this capacity are: